alexvanzyl/python-aioarango/README.md

 Asynchronous python driver for [ArangoDB](https://www.arangodb.com), a scalable multi-model database natively supporting documents, graphs and search.

-This project is based of of the orginal work from [python-arango](https://github.com/joowani/python-arango) and [ aioarango](https://github.com/mirrorrim/aioarango).
+This project is based off of the orginal work from [python-arango](https://github.com/joowani/python-arango) and [ aioarango](https://github.com/mirrorrim/aioarango).

 ## Requirements